Funbit/ets2-telemetry-server/Readme.md

 > **The dashboard UI animation (meters) sometimes stutters.
 Is it possible to fix that?**

-The default dashboard settings are optimized for most browsers and fast network connections.
-However, if you still have problems (especially on Android devices), you may try to tweak *refreshRate* parameter inside "*server\Html\config.json*" file (for each available skin).
+The default dashboard settings are optimized for modern browsers and fast network connections.
+However, if you have problems (especially on Android devices), you may try to tweak *refreshRate* parameter inside "*server\Html\config.json*" file (available for each skin).
 See comments inside that file for further guide.
 Refresh your browser to see the changes.
+Note: as an example, the dashboard works smoothly on Samgung Galaxy Tab S (4.4.2), but not on Galaxy Note 1 or Kindle Fire HD.
+To achieve the best performance you may try to use a standalone Chrome browser instead of an app (but you will need to turn off device sleep mode when you use the dashboard).

 > **Can I use mobile dashboard on Android 2.x devices?**